pingleware/bestbooks/packages/bestbooks-core/README.md

  ```
 # End of Life Doctrine

 When a piece of software is useful there should never be an end-of-life doctrine.
 The goal of this software is to achieve immortality ;).
 When this software has reached that stage, this project may appear abandon but the opposit is true.
-This software has achieve that state where maintenance is no longer required.
+This software (in release not alpha, beta or gamma) has achieve that state where maintenance is no longer required.

 Patrick O. Ingle